You want to make money with your blogging efforts. But, how? Which method is the best one?

 Another great way to make money with a blog is an indirect one.
 Use the blog to build reputation.
 Build a brand and build an audience.
 Then, you make your money by directing that attention into offline services, consulting and/or coaching.
 This can be quite lucrative.
 The drawback is that you are, again, trading time for money.
 So, it is only scalable up to a point.

 If you become well known as an expert in your niche, you can turn that into speaking gigs which you get paid for.
 Chris Brogan does this with his blog.
 Whether he makes money directly with his blog or not (I honestly don’t know), I know he gets paid to speak at various events.

 5. Product Sales

 If you have a physical product line to offer, you can use the blog as a face for your online store.
 Sell whatever you want.
 For example, if you are an artist, you can use an online store to sell art pieces and a blog to build up audience and a following.

 6. Affiliate Programs

 Affiliate marketing is a great way to build up your income.
 You offer the products of others to your audience and get paid when they buy it.
 In fact, any time you recommend a relevant product or service to your audience, check to see if they have an affiliate program.
 If so, sign up and use your affiliate link.
 After all, if you’d recommend it to your readers anyway, you might as well make a little cut if they happen to buy.

 7. Direct Ad Sales

 Banner ads and in-text ads are another popular way to make money.
 In fact, it is usually the first method you think of.
 However, if you’re going to go this route, selling the ads directly will result in more cash in your pocket.
-As I mentioned in my video evaluation of Jim On Light, make a media kit for your blog.
+You may want to consider making a media kit for your blog.
 As for pricing, I would recommend you shoot for twice your eCPM from Google Adsense.
 Why twice?
 Because that’s what Google is charging (they take half).